 Pauline Kael The New Yorker Oct.1981

 Welcome to Parenting 101: The Pre Dr. Spock years.
 Whether it be corporal punishment, verbal abuse, or psychological intimidation (“Wait ‘til your father gets home!”); our parents did it to us because their parents did it to them.
-No one bothered to question such behavior for it was widely held to have been the single ingredient marking the difference between the raising of a juvenile delinquent or a contributing member of society.
+No one bothered to question such behavior, for strict parental discipline was widely held to be the single ingredient marking the difference between the raising of a juvenile delinquent, or a contributing member of society.

 |This hurts me more than it does you|